newmediapilot/nmp-stream-manager/README.md

 ## Important Notes

-- **StreamElements Integration**: You can use StreamElements chatbots to trigger these API endpoints via custom commands.
-Usage examples for StreamElements chatbot API are written in the README.
+- **StreamElements Integration**: Use StreamElements chatbots to trigger API endpoints via custom commands.
+Refer to API examples for command setup.
-- **Security Note**: It is highly recommended you always make your commands "Broadcaster" or "Moderator" to avoid exposing these features to the general chat audience.
+- **Security**: Ensure API commands are restricted to "Broadcaster" or "Moderator" roles to prevent unauthorized access.
+- **Dynamic Command Updates**: Commands like `/clip` and `/tweet` are dynamically added and managed via the app.

+---